ourzora/nouns-builder-bot/README.md

 # Nouns Builder Bot

-This repo contains all of the code needed to spin up a Twitter bot that tracks Nouns Builder events.
-Right now if you were to run the code as is your twitter bot would tweet about events that are happening across all Nouns Builder DAOs.
+This repo contains all of the code needed to spin up a Twitter/Discord bot that tracks Nouns Builder events.
+Right now if you were to run the code as is your bot would tweet about events that are happening across all Nouns Builder DAOs.
 To change this and instead only tweet about events from a specific DAO you want to track you will need to change the env variable `DAO_TOKEN_ADDRESS` from `"all"` to the DAO's token address.